MamadTvl/mini-staking-platform/README.md

 $ npm run start:prod
 ```

-## Docker
+## Docker Compose

+To run the application using Docker, use the following commands:

 ```bash
 docker compose up -d
 ```

+If above command didn't work, build the Docker image, pull images, and start the containers:

 ```bash
 docker compose build && docker compose pull && docker compose up -d
 ```

-## Swagger
+## Swagger / Postman

-You can visit the Swagger documentation in <http://localhost:3000/api/docs> .
+Access the Swagger documentation at: <http://localhost:3000/api/docs>.

-If you prefer to use postman, download the openapi json file and import it. (<http://localhost:3000/api/docs-json>)
+For Postman users, download the OpenAPI JSON file and import it from: <http://localhost:3000/api/docs-json>.

 ## Admin Access

-the default admin's username and password can be modified with environment variables.
+You can modify the default admin username and password using [environment variables](.env.example).

+Default credentials:

 ```
 username: admin